 European visas

-The map below shows which countries are part of the Schengen area and which are part of the European Union (EU).
-UK citizens do not require European a visa to enter the Schengen area.
+The Schengen area is a group of countries in Europe the have officially abolished border controls at their mutual borders.
+UK citizens do not require a European visa to enter the Schengen area.

 As the UK has now left the EU, UK citizen are only allowed to stay 90 days in any 180 day period within the Schengen area.
 When entering or leaving the Schengen area, you should ensure that your passport is stamped in and out of each area to provide evidence of your length of stay within the Schengen area.
+This will also help to ensure that you can stay the maximum time in the Schengen area.

-How do I obtain a European visa?
-Do I need to register with authorities?
+How do I obtain a non-Schengen European visa?

-The information in the table below is relevant for UK citizens.
 The table shows whether European visas are required for short term visits, via vehicle (not via airport), to European countries that are not in the Schengen area.

 You may also find it useful to refer to our other information on driving abroad.